DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Regarding claims 1, 11, 14, 17-18, 23, and 27-28, Kim 2020 teaches a folding support member, foldable about a folding axis (All Figs. [A]) within the hinge area (All Figs. [h3]) flanked by first and second non-folding areas (All Figs. [h1/h2]), the support member comprising a metal (first) layer (All Figs. [450]), polymer (second) member (All Figs. [440]), and an adhesive (third) layer (All Figs. [P3]) disposed between and bonding the first metal and polymer layers, wherein the metal layer comprises at least one of copper (Cu), aluminum (Al), stainless steel (SUS), or clad such as a stacking member of SUS (first-first layer) and Al (first-second layer) alternately disposed and comprising a plurality of through holes in the hinge area, the holes having linear sidewalls (Fig. 7F).
+Regarding claims 1, 11, 14, 17-18, 23, and 27-28, Kim 2020 teaches a folding thermally conductive support member, foldable about a folding axis (All Figs. [A]) within the hinge area (All Figs. [h3]) flanked by first and second non-folding areas (All Figs. [h1/h2]), the support member comprising a thermally conductive metal (first) layer (All Figs. [450]), a polymer (second) member (All Figs. [440]), and an adhesive (third) layer (All Figs. [P3]) disposed between and bonding the first metal and polymer layers, wherein the metal layer comprises a plurality of through holes in the hinge area, the holes having linear sidewalls (Fig. 7F) and is formed of at least one of copper (Cu), aluminum (Al), stainless steel (SUS), or clad (no adhesive), for example a stacking member of SUS (first-first layer) and Al (first-second layer) alternately disposed, and is used to reinforce the display and dissipate heat from the display [0083].

-However, the support layer holes are not taught to have first portion within the first-first layer having a curved inner surface and having a width that gradually decreases along a vertical direction toward the first-second layer and a second portion within the first-second layer having a curved inner surface and having a width that gradually decreases along a vertical direction toward the first-first layer such that a minimum width is at the interface between the first-first layer and the first-second layer and a maximum width at a first surface and/or second surface of the support layer.
+However, the support layer holes are not taught to have first portion within the first-first layer having a curved inner surface and having a width that gradually decreases along a vertical direction toward the first-second layer and a second portion within the first-second layer having a curved inner surface and having a width that gradually decreases along a vertical direction toward the first-first layer, such that a minimum width is at an interfacial region comprising inter-diffused atoms of the different metals from the first-first layer and the first-second layer and a maximum width at a first surface and/or second surface of the support layer.

-It would have been obvious to one of ordinary skill in the art at the time of invention to provide the clad/stacked bilayer metal layer with openings having arc-shape inner walls forming the first and second portions as claimed such that the minimum width would inherently [Liao] or obviously be at the interface of the clad/stacked bilayer metal layer.
-One of ordinary skill in the art would have been motivated to design the inner surface of each of a plurality of through holes that allows for equal bending arcs in both directions while simultaneously allowing for increased stress absorption [Liao] inherently placing the minimum width at the interface, optionally obviously centering of the neutral plane at the interface [Han], the interface being a potential point of failure in a bilayer structure.
+It would have been obvious to one of ordinary skill in the art at the time of invention to provide the clad/stacked bilayer metal layer with openings having curved surface inner walls forming the first and second portions corresponding to the first-first and first-second dissimilar metal layers, such that the minimum width would be at the atomically inter-diffused interfacial region of the clad/stacked bilayer metal layer.
+One of ordinary skill in the art would have been motivated to design the inner surface of each of a plurality of through holes, wherein the curved surface convex portion is formed inherently via the two-stage wet etching process as set forth/desired by Wang 2, which would have allowed for differing etching treatments of the differing metal layers [Koyaizu/BYU], such that stress release/dispersion would have been focused on convex portion at the bilayer interface [Wang 2].

 Further regarding claims 11-12, 14, 21, a polymer (second) layer (Fig. 14A [443]) can be thinner than an adhesive (third) layer (Fig. 14A [552]), which is smaller than the metal (third) layer (Fig. 14A [450]), wherein while a percentage range/value in relation to thickness is not taught, where the only difference between the prior art and the claims is a recitation of relative dimensions and the prior art device would not perform different than the claimed device, the claimed device is not patentably different.
 See MPEP 2144.04 IV.
 A.